paolo96/scp-wallet-android/README.md

 SCP Wallet is lightweight [ScPrime](https://gitlab.com/scpcorp/ScPrime) wallet for Android.

 ## Get started
+There are multiple ways to download SCP Wallet for Android:
+* Download it from the [Google Play Store](https://play.google.com/store/apps/details?id=com.scp.wallet)
+* Download the latest APK release from this repository
-You can build the APK from source or download the latest release.
+* Build the APK from the source code

 ## Security
 The data stored by the app is encrypted with [EncryptedSharedPreferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences) which takes advantage of the [Android keystore system](https://developer.android.com/training/articles/keystore).